SieBRUM/minecraft-server-discovery/README.md

 # minecraft-server-discovery
-Tool to discover minecraft serves on the internet all over the world and visualize them on a website.
+Tool to discover minecraft servers on the internet all over the world and visualize them on a website.

 ## SETUP
 - [Setup using docker (easiest)](#docker)